 The fountain has a central basin, surrounded by four bridges and a balustrade enclosure.
 The first level of the fountain is bordered externally by a circular staircase and by the balustrade interrupted by four gates.
 The external access gates have pairs of sculptures placed on pedestals.

-The first circular section has a large pedestrian pavement and the second section is the circular basin for collecting the water.
+The first circular section has a large pedestrian pavement and the second section is the circular basin which collects the water.

 There are six niches in the outer wall of each circular sector of the second level, in which are placed heads of animals or mythological monsters, for a total of 24 figures.